 The maths department at Holy Family strives for excellence in all areas.
 We aim to build confident and resilient mathematicians.

-With our Year 7 and Year 8 pupils, we are currently rolling out the White Rose Maths secondary scheme of learning, whose mantra is
+We follow the White Rose Maths secondary scheme of learning, whose mantra is

 "Everyone can do maths: Everyone can"